 To make this wreath gather at least 4 or five different herb varieties.
 I’m blessed to have an abundance in the garden and they definitely needed a good trim; I eat herbs every day but I just can’t keep up with them.

 Many are beginning to flower so this was a nice bonus when it came time to put everything together.
-If you’re thinking about an herb garden about now check out this post, here.
+If you’re thinking about growing an herb garden learn more about annual herbs here and perennials right here.

 I used a combination of the following and harvested them during an overcast afternoon.
 It might be better to make this an early morning or late evening project.